Kong/docs.konghq.com/app/_hub/kong-inc/jq/_index.md

   > **Notes:**
   > * In the response context the entire body must be buffered to be processed.
 This requirement also implies that the `Content-Length` header will be dropped if present, and the body transferred with chunked encoding.
-  > * To use this plugin in Konnect Cloud,
+  > * To use this plugin in Konnect,
     [upgrade your runtimes](/konnect/runtime-manager/upgrade) to at least
     v2.6.0.0.